Shawn-Ogbomo/slot_Machine/README.md

-... just a slot machine game that I have created today...
+...
+A slot machine game
-I will continue to upgrade this program...
+I will continue to upgrade this program
 Try to make numbers change
 get user to stop the number by pressing a key then move on to the next number